MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-open-or-convert-a-form-template-created-with-the-infopath-toolkit.md

 ---
-title: "How to Open or Convert a Form Template Created with the InfoPath Toolkit"
+title: "Open or Convert a Form Template Created with the InfoPath Toolkit"

 manager: soliver